fab-log/bookit/README.md

 The application does not provide a full user management.
 Though, regular users and administrators do need passwords to access the app.
 The password is encrypted before being stored on the server.

-The initial password (user and admin) after installation is `321321321`.
+The initial password (user and admin) after installation is set to `321321321`.

 Be cautious when passing the password to new users or admins and update the passwords regularly.